 The installation diagram shown in this section is exclusively valid for devices with 8 pushbuttons at the front side of the HMI.
 (INFO-, C-, OK-, CTRL-Pushbutton and 4 Softkeys (Pushbuttons)).

-B2 Housing Door Cut-out (8-Pushbutton Version)
+B2 Housing Door Cut-out (8-Pushbutton Version).
+(All dimensions in mm, except dimensions in brackets [inch].)

-The housing must be carefully earthed.
-Connect a ground cable (4 to 6 mm / AWG 12-10) / 1,7 Nm [15 lb·in]) to the housing, using the screw, which is marked with the ground symbol (at the rear side of the device).
+WARNING The housing must be carefully grounded.
+Connect a ground cable (4 to 6 mm2 [AWG 12-10], tightening torque 1.7 Nm [15 In-Ib]) to the housing, using the screw that is marked with the ground symbol (at the rear side of the device).

-The power supply card needs a separate ground connection (2.5 mm / AWG 14) at terminal X1 (0.56-0.79 Nm [5-7 lb·in]).
+Moreover, the power supply card needs a separate ground connection (2.5 mm2 [AWG 14], tightening torque 0,56 - 0,79 Nm [5-7 lb•in]).
+See the "Terminal Marking" diagram in Section "DI-4 X - Power Supply and Digital Inputs" to check for the correct terminal.